-- 21.11 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union. - 21.12 The Union will be provided with a locked filing cabinet in a location in the Home where it can be accessed whenever necessary.
+- 21.11 The Employer shall provide to the Union, individual bulletin board space in such place as to inform all employees in the Bargaining Unit of the activities of the Union. - 21.12 (a) The Employer agrees that wages will be paid bi-weekly on Friday, during working hours.
+The normal pay period shall be Sunday to Saturday inclusive.